 Subsequent owner John Kempton took it upon himself to make sure Foinavon gained confidence.
 He took the horse hunting and made sure he was led on daily jumps over a series of training fences.
 This patience paid off.
 Despite all odds and doubts about entering Foinavon into the Grand National race, history soon took its course.

-Aintree Racecourse is no cakewalk for the horses that enter this race.
-Infamous jumps and drops have knocked many talented horses and riders to loss and substantial injury.
-The race must be completed with agility and substantial speed.
+The Aintree Grand National course is the toughest test of horse and jockey in the United Kingdom.
+The race must be completed with agility, strength and courage.
 Foinavon had been compared to a plodding carthorse before, but managed to prove his doubters wrong this fateful day.

 The on course bookmakers offered the Aintree crowd odds of 100-to-1 on Foinavon that morning and given his recent bad form and poor jumping ability the odds did not seem terribly generous.
-Even his owner did not show up to watch the race, having sincerely dim expectations.
-At the last minute on the day of the race, the jockey slated to ride Foinavon couldn’t make the 10-stone weight.
+Even his owner did not show up to watch the race.
+On the day of the race, the jockey booked to ride Foinavon couldn’t make the weight.
 He went on to ride another horse, and jockey John Buckingham stepped in.
-Buckingham has since been widely known as the man who rode Foinavon to victory.

 At fence number 23 (or seven, depending on the circuit), a melee occurred that dramatically changed Grand National history.
-The fence itself is only four-and-a-half feet, one of the lowest jumps on the course, but Popham Down was tiring without his jockey.
-Suddenly, Popham Down veered to his right and slammed into Rutherfords.
+The fence itself is only four-and-a-half feet, one of the lowest on the course, but Popham Down was tiring and without his jockey onboard he veered violently to his right and slammed into Rutherfords.
 This started a domino effect, unseating riders and leaving the path strewn with downed jockeys and confused horses.

-Despite the absolute calamity that lay ahead, Buckingham cleverly steered Foinavon around the right edge of the mess.
+Despite the absolute calamity that lay ahead, Buckingham cleverly steered Foinavon around the mess.
 Clearing the entire scene, Foinavon rode hard and steady to finish the race in first place.
 Honey End’s jockey, Josh Gifford, managed to jump again and gave Foinavon a run for his money, ultimately coming in second.
 Only 18 of the original 44 starters finished the race.

 Foinavon gained worldwide recognition in one of the most legendary wins in the history of the Grand National.
-The fence on the racecourse is now named after Foinavon at the jump where he stole the race.
-To this day, the BBC plays footage of this event on Grand National Day.
+The fence at which Foinavon stole the race is now named in his honour.